max9001/Kelp-Canopy-Mapping/notes/outline.md

 	- Data Augmentation:

-		- Data augmentation is crucial for heavily unnbalanced datasets.
+		- Data augmentation is crucial for  increasing data diversity.

 		- we can artificially expand the training dataset by applying random transformations (flips, rotations, brightness changes, etc.) to input images.